ParishaKB/mirrorball/mirrorball/README.md

 The libraries required to function smoothly are all open source.

-* 1)Matplotlib: Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+* Matplotlib: Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.

-* 2)Tensorflow: TensorFlow is a Python library for fast numerical computing created and released by Google.
+* Tensorflow: TensorFlow is a Python library for fast numerical computing created and released by Google.
 It is a foundation library that can be used to create Deep Learning models directly or by using wrapper libraries that simplify the process built on top of TensorFlow

-* 3)Numpy: NumPy is a library for the Python programming language, adding support for large,            multi-dimensional arrays and matrices, along with a large collection of high-level mathematical  functions to operate on these arrays.
+* Numpy: NumPy is a library for the Python programming language, adding support for large,            multi-dimensional arrays and matrices, along with a large collection of high-level mathematical  functions to operate on these arrays.

-* 4)Pandas: Pandas is a software library written for the Python programming language for data manipulation and analysis.
+* Pandas: Pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

-* 5)Image: Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+* Image: Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

-* 6)Keras: Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+* Keras: Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result as fast as possible is key to doing good research.

 ### Installation